Speculative Trading, Prospect Theory and Transaction Costs: Introduction

-Another relevant class of works is the realization utility model which further incorporates reinvestment possibility within a behavioral optimal stopping model.
-In \cite{barberis-xiong12}, \cite{ingersoll-jin13} and \cite{he-yang19}, the agent repeatedly purchases and sells an asset to maximize the sum of utility bursts realized from the gain and loss associated with each round-trip transaction.
-In a certain sense, their models consider endogenized reference point which is continuously updated based on the most recent purchase price of the asset.
-However, the purchase decision is exogenously given in many of these models where the agent is simply assumed to buy the asset again immediately after a sale.\footnote{These cited papers on realization utility models all feature transaction costs which are required to make the problems well-posed.
-As a result, such a strategy is not entirely economically realistic: The agent is willing to sell an asset and then instantaneously purchase an identical (or a different but statistically identical) asset.
-Then the agent is essentially throwing away money in form of transaction costs without altering his own financial position.
-This casts doubts over whether such models are the best suitable in terms of explaining the purchase-and-sale behaviors of an individual.
-In our model, purchase and sale will never occur simultaneously as the optimal strategy.} The only exception is \cite{he-yang19} who carefully analyze the purchase decision of the agent, but in any case they find that the purchase strategy is trivial where the agent either buys the asset immediately after a sale or never enters the trade again.
+Another relevant class of works is the realization utility model which further incorporates reinvestment possibility within a behavioral optimal stopping model such as Barberis and Xiong~\cite{barberis-xiong12}, Ingersoll and Jin~\cite{ingersoll-jin13}, He and Yang~\cite{he-yang19}, Kong et al.~\cite{kong-qin-yue22} and Dai et al.~\cite{dai-qin-wang22}.
+In such models, the agent repeatedly purchases and sells an asset to maximize the sum of utility bursts realized from the gain and loss associated with each round-trip transaction.
+In a certain sense, their models consider endogenized reference point which is continuously updated based on the historical prices within each trading episode.
+However, the purchase decision is exogenously given in many of these models where the agent is simply assumed to buy the asset again immediately after a sale.
+These cited papers on realization utility models all feature transaction costs which are required to make the problems well-posed.
+As a result, the purchase pattern is not entirely realistic: If the agent is willing to sell an asset and then instantaneously repurchase an identical (or a different but statistically identical) asset, then the agent is essentially throwing away money in form of transaction costs without altering his own financial position.
+Only He and Yang~\cite{he-yang19} carefully analyze the purchase decision of the agent, but in any case they find that the purchase strategy is trivial where the agent either buys the asset immediately after a sale or never enters the trade again.
 Our model differs from the realization utility model in a way that we do not consider perpetual reinvestment opportunities (which can be understood as narrow framing that the agent only focuses on a single episode of the trading experience when evaluating the entry and exit strategies).
 Nonetheless, the optimal purchase region of our model is non-trivial under typical parameters which encapsulates many realistic trading strategies.

+This casts doubts over whether such models are the best suitable in terms of explaining the purchase-and-sale behaviors of an individual.
+In our baseline model, the optimal purchase strategy can be non-trivial and this might hint how existing realization utility models can be extended to produce more realistic purchase behavior.
+See the discussion in Section \ref{sect:realization_uti}.